12/12/2023 - 4 min read

 They must also be within a healthy BMI and not smoke or drink excessively.

-Helen Mitchinson, the nurse co-ordinator at CARE Bolton, says the intensive process can lead some to drop out but hopes others can see it through.
+Helen Mitchinson, the nurse co-ordinator at Care Fertility Bolton, says the intensive process can lead some to drop out but hopes others can see it through.

-CARE Fertility Manchester Medical Director Philip Lowe thanked all previous donors from across the region for their generosity.
+Care Fertility Manchester's Medical Director Philip Lowe thanked all previous donors from across the region for their generosity.